boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ![scc-data process load](/static/an-informal-survey/gitignorePerProject.png#center)

 Something you would expect would be that the majority of projects would have either 0 or 1 .gitignore files.
-This is confirmed by the results with a massive drop-off of 10x.
+This is confirmed by the results with a massive drop-off of 10x for projects with 2 .gitignores.
 What was surprising to me was how many projects have more than a single .gitignore file.
 The long tail is especially long in this case.

+I was also curious as to why some projects had thousands of .gitignore files so I included some of them here.

 [skip table to next section](#which-language-developers-have-the-biggest-potty-mouth)